Paul Stastny: Colorado Avalanche (2006–2014)

 On November 17, 2008, Stastny signed a five-year, US$33 million contract extension with the Avalanche.
 The contract began in the 2009–10 season and ran through 2013–14; he was paid an average of $6.6 million a year.
 Stastny earned $710,000 during the 2008–09 season.

-In a December 23, 2008 game against the Phoenix Coyotes, Paul suffered a fractured forearm after being struck by a shot from Phoenix's Olli Jokinen in the last regulation minute of the game.
+In a December 23, game against the Phoenix Coyotes, Paul suffered a fractured forearm after being struck by a shot from Phoenix forward Olli Jokinen in the last regulation minute of the game.
 He successfully underwent surgery on his arm and missed 24 games, but also his chance to play in the 2009 All-Star Game in Montreal.
 This was the second consecutive season that he missed such an opportunity.
 He was injured again later in the season when he broke his foot while blocking a shot during a March 17, 2009 game against the Minnesota Wild, putting him out of play for the rest of the season.
 He scored 36 points in just 45 games that year.
+Stastny ended the injury-plagued 2008–09 season with 11 goals and 25 assists for 36 points in 45 games while the Avalanche struggled heavily as a team and finishing last in the Western Conference.

 The 2009–10 season proved successful for Stastny and the Avalanche.
-He stayed uninjured the entire season, and only missed one game as a healthy scratch after the Avalanche clinched a playoff spot the previous evening.
-His 79 points (20 goals, 59 assists) was a career best, and he led the team in points and assists.
-Tied with Alexander Ovechkin, only five players in the league ended up with more assists.
-Stastny's second career appearance in the post season ended after the San Jose Sharks eliminated the Avs in the first round.
+He stayed uninjured the entire season, and only missed one game as a healthy scratch after the Avalanche narrowly clinched a playoff spot the previous evening as the eighth and final seed in the West.
+His 79 points (20 goals, 59 assists)in 81 games was a career best, and he led the team in points and assists.
+Tied with Washington Capitals forward and captain Alexander Ovechkin, only five players in the league ended up with more assists.
+Stastny's second career appearance in the post season ended after the top-seeded San Jose Sharks eliminated the Avs in six games in the first round in the 2010 playoffs.

+On December 15, 2010, in a 4–3 win over the Chicago Blackhawks, Stastny was hit into the boards by Chicago' forward Bryan Bickell, resulting in Stastny developing a sore back and neck.
+He got up on his feet on his own power and finished the game but missed the following game two days later against the Ottawa Senators (in which the Avalanche won 6–5) before returning to the Avs lineup after a one game absence on December 19, in a 3–2 win over the Montreal Canadiens.
 On January 26, 2011, Stastny was named to his second NHL All-Star Game.
 He and his father became the 8th father-son duo in NHL history to both play in an All-Star Game.
+He finished the 2010–11 season with 22 goals and 35 assists for 57 points.
+Despite his continued consistent individual production, the Avalanche continued to struggle as a team, finishing second-to-last in the West and in the league altogether and 29 points out of the eighth and final playoff spot.